Anyone else stigmatized as a nazi...?

 Your overall image dictates how people will perceive you anyway.
 Having smart facial hair and wearing fitted clothes will make your SMP look classy whereas if you dress like a chav you might give the wrong impression.

-- The equaliser likes this
+- HIS - Ed and The equaliser like this

 0 user(s) are reading this topic